 Lyle joined the corps de ballet of Boston Ballet in 2010.
 His roles with the Boston Ballet included the Divertissement in Balanchine's A Midsummer Night's Dream, Five Couples in Balanchine's Symphony in Three Movements, The Bear, The Mouse King, Russian Dance and Spanish Dance in The Nutcracker as well as roles in La Bayadère, Don Quixote, Romeo and Juliet, Theme and Variations and Études.

 Lyle joined the corps de ballet of American Ballet Theatre in 2012.
-His repertoire with the Company includes Wilfred in Giselle, the Russian Dance in Alexei Ratmansky's The Nutcracker, Sebastian in The Tempest and a role in Bach Partita, as well as roles in all of the Company's full-length ballets.
+His repertoire with the Company includes Wilfred in Giselle, Mother Ginger and the Russian Dance in Alexei Ratmansky's The Nutcracker, Sebastian in The Tempest and roles in Bach Partita and Raymonda Divertissements, as well as roles in all of the Company's full-length ballets.